Introduction to Reverse Engineering with Python

 - ImmDbg

-All of these are great pieces of code but what really makes them outstanding is when they are used together.
-Keep in mind this is by no way a complete list, just the ones that I use the most and think show how the flexibility of python can make such a complex task such as reverse engineering manageable.
+All of these are great pieces of code, but what makes them outstanding is when they are used together.
+Keep in mind this is in no way a complete list, just the ones that I use the most and think show how the flexibility of Python can make such a complex task as reverse engineering manageable.

 Recommended Articles